International New Student Orientation

-For a more comprehensive list, visit the Office of Housing and Residential Life's website.
+For a list of recommended items for your residence hall, visit the Office of Housing and Residential Life's website.

 Effective September 1, 2004, individuals seeking an F-1 student visa must pay a $200.00 SEVIS I-901 fee.
 If you do not pay the fee, you will: a) not be issued an F-1 visa and b) will not be admitted to the United States, or if you are present in the United States, your application will not be processed.

 Review the SEVIS I-901 instructions to determine if you are exempt from the fee and for more information about submitting the form.
 For I-901 instructions and a copy of the form I-901 go to the SEVP website.